Leaving your studies completely (withdrawing/deregistration)

 See the section of this guide, Transferring to a new programme of study.

-What if I want to return to my programme of study at QMUL?
+What if I want to return to my programme of study at Queen Mary?

-If you have withdrawn from your programme of study at QMUL, you cannot be reinstated on that programme of study.
+If you have withdrawn from your programme of study at Queen Mary, you cannot be reinstated on that programme of study.
 You would need to apply for a place on a programme of study as a new student.

 If you have been deregistered for non-payment of tuition fees, you may be able to get reinstated on your programme.
-To do this, you will have to pay your outstanding tuition fees and an administrative charge of £250 by 31st July of the same year you have been deregistered in, in order to preserve your right to re-join the programme at a later date.
-If you do this, you will normally be able to resume your studies at QMUL, but no earlier than 12 months following your date of deregistration.
-As you will have paid your outstanding fees by 31st July, when you return to complete the academic year in which you were deregistered, you should have no further tuition fee to pay for that academic year.
-If you cannot pay your outstanding fee by 31st July, you cannot normally be reinstated at QMUL.
+To preserve your right to rejoin your course at a later date, you will have to pay your outstanding tuition fees and an administrative charge of £250 by 31st July of the same year in which you are deregistered.
+If you do this, you will normally be able to resume your studies at Queen Mary, but no earlier than 12 months following your date of deregistration.
+As you will have paid your outstanding fees by 31st July, when you return to complete the academic year (in which you were deregistered) you should have no further tuition fee to pay for that academic year.
+If you cannot pay your outstanding fee by 31st July, you cannot normally be reinstated at Queen Mary .

-If QMUL decides to allow you to return to your programme of study, please see the section of this guide “How and when do I apply for new immigration permission to return to my studies?”.
+If Queen Mary decides to allow you to return to your programme of study, please see the section of this guide “How and when do I apply for new immigration permission to return to my studies?”.

 Can I submit an appeal or make a complaint about being deregistered?